openvinotoolkit/open_model_zoo/demos/classification_demo/cpp/README.md

 # Classification C++ Demo

-The demo shows an example of using neural networks for image classification.
+The demo visualize OpenVINO performance on inference of neural networks for image classification.

-You can use the following pre-trained models with the demo:

-* `alexnet`
-* `resnet-50-tf`
-* `vgg19`
-* all other classification models (check `<omz_dir>/demos/classification_demo/cpp/models.lst`)

-For more information about the pre-trained models, refer to the [model documentation](../../../models/public/index.md).

 ## How It Works